Caster board: Origins

-The original caster board was called an "EssBoard"—the brainchild of South Korean inventor Singi Kang (KANG Shin Ki), who came up with this radical redesign of the skateboard as early as 2002.
-His initial patent application that year (“The skateboard that go forward by swing”) was revised and resubmitted (“Skateboard with direction-caster”), with approval following in August 2003.
-Meanwhile, Kang’s company, Slovie, had partnered with another firm, Decolee, to mass-produce boards made of ABS alloy.
-As of December, 2003, according to Joongang Daily, two models were available.
+The original caster board was called an "EssBoard", invented by South Korean Singi Kang, who came up with the redesign of the skateboard as early as 2002.
+His initial patent application that year ("The skateboard that go forward by swing") was revised and resubmitted ("Skateboard with direction-caster"), with approval following in August 2003.
+Kang's company Slovie partnered with Decolee to mass-produce boards made of ABS alloy.
+As of December 2003, according to Joongang Daily, two models were available.
 "The short board is popular for tricks.
-The long board is faster. … EssBoard is still new enough that the repertoire of tricks is evolving almost daily, mostly inspired by skateboarding and snowboarding.
+The long board is faster. (...)
+EssBoard is still new enough that the repertoire of tricks is evolving almost daily, mostly inspired by skateboarding and snowboarding.
 These tricks are shared at EssBoard gatherings or through the Internet clubs."

-Despite wide popularity at home and abroad in the following years, Slovie’s flagship EssBoard product became a prominent victim of intellectual property rights theft, as “cheap Chinese copycat boards began to erode sales, causing them to dive from 7.4 billion won ($6.5 million) in 2006 to 100 million won” in 2009.
-“With the loss, employment at the firm shrank from 30 to six.”
+Despite popularity at home and abroad in the following years, Slovie's flagship EssBoard product became a prominent victim of intellectual property rights theft, as "cheap Chinese copycat boards began to erode sales, causing them to dive from 7.4 billion won ($6.5 million) in 2006 to 100 million won" in 2009.
+“With the loss, employment at the firm shrank from 30 to six."